SC could get heavy rain as Hurricane Michael expected to be 'a dangerous' storm

-Hurricane Michael is forecast to become "a dangerous major hurricane" by the time it reaches the Florida Panhandle Wednesday, according to the National Hurricane Center, and could bring unwelcome heavy rain to parts of South Carolina.
+Hurricane Michael is forecast to become "a dangerous major hurricane" by the time it reaches the Florida coast, according to the National Hurricane Center, and could bring unwelcome heavy rain to parts of South Carolina.

-As of 11 a.m.
-Monday, the storm was located about 140 miles east-northeast of Cozumel with maximum sustained winds around 75 mph.
+As of 2 p.m.
+Monday, the storm was passing near the western tip of Cuba with maximum sustained winds around 75 mph.
 If Michael becomes a major hurricane, as predicted, it would have maximum sustained winds of at least 110 mph.

 Hurricane Michael is traveling north at 7 mph, and a slightly faster forward speed is expected through Tuesday night, to be followed by a northeastward shift, taking aim at the Florida Panhandle or Big Bend areas on Wednesday, the Center said.

+A hurricane watch was issued for the Florida Gulf Coast from the Alabama border to the Suwannee River.

-Michael is then expected to weaken as it tracks northeast, likely passing over or just west of southeast South Carolina and Georgia on Wednesday night into Thursday as a strong tropical storm, according to a report from the National Weather Service.
+Michael is then expected to weaken as it tracks northeast across Georgia on Wednesday night into Thursday as a strong tropical storm, and then across the Carolinas according to a report from the National Weather Service.

 Forecasters over the weekend advised that the storm could produce potentially heavy rainfall over portions of the regions previously deluged by Florence last month.